2002-2009 | 2010-2014 | 2015-2019

 Despite being Blue Sky Studios' fourth-highest rated animated film yet, it was by far their least commercially successful.
 It failed to make the top ten animated films of the year list.

 In early 2019 21st Century Fox, the parent company of 20th Century Fox including Blue Sky Studios, was purchased by the Walt Disney Corporation for $71 billion.
-Officially Disney have said they have no plans to close Blue Sky Studios, yet as Disney own two more prestigious animation studios, the Walt Disney Animation Studios and Pixar, do they need to own a third?
-Blue Sky Studios' continued existence may well depend on the success of the films in production at the time of acquisition.
+At the time Disney said they had no plans to close Blue Sky Studios, yet as Disney owned two more prestigious animation studios, the Walt Disney Animation Studios and Pixar, questions over whether they needed to own a third were raised.
+It seemed that Blue Sky Studios' continued existence depended on the success of the films in production at the time of acquisition.

 The COVID-19 pandemic resulted in the prolonged closures of cinemas worldwide throughout 2020 and 2021, and this sealed the studio's fate.
 In February 2021 Disney announced that they were closing Blue Sky Studios, with all operations finishing in April 2021.
 The film that Blue Sky had in production at time of closure, Nimona, was abandoned.
 This film had been highly anticipated by members of the LGBTQ+ community as it had promised to be the first mainstream animated film with a gender-nonconforming lead role and openly homosexual main characters.
 Disney retained the rights to all Blue Sky Studios characters and during the pandemic Disney+ commissioned a television series based on Ice Age, The Ice Age Adventures of Buck Wild (2022), though this was outsourced to a different animation studio and not made by Blue Sky Studios.